 - Tight muscles that cross the joint.
 This usually occurs in smaller deeper muscles of the lower back.

-- Two more less common causes which cause a joint to become hypo mobile include bone spur formation at joint margins, or presence of a meniscoid body in the joint space.
+Two more less common causes which cause a joint to become hypo mobile include bone spur formation at the joint margins, or presence of a meniscoid body in the joint space.

 On the other hand, a hypermobile joint occurs due to the following: